You will receive acknowledgement of your application from the relevant Programme Director via e-mail.

 The University selection committee will evaluate your application; successful applicants will be informed by email.
 The selection process will take approximately three to five weeks to complete following the closing date for application.

 Only students who have submitted all required documentation will be considered for a place on the programme.
 If transcripts are not submitted, your application will not be reviewed by the selection committee.

-Once a place on a programme is offered, partial payment of the programme fee will have to be paid to the AUA or the NUI Galway Admissions Office (in the case of the Diploma/Degree programmes in Science and Technology Studies).
+Once a place on a programme is offered, partial payment of the programme fee will have to be paid to the NUI Galway Admissions Office (in the case of the Diploma/Degree programmes in Science and Technology Studies).
 Details of this will be provided with your offer of a place on the programme.